Skip to content

 for product in products {

-for offer in oneTimePurchaseOfferInfo {
+for offer in offers {

 }